 If the fugitive's petition or writ for habeas corpus is unsuccessful, the arresting state must hold them for the demanding state.
 The demanding state then has 30 days to retrieve the fugitive.
 If they don't, the arresting state may release them.

 More Questions About Extradition Between States?
-Get Answers From an Attorney
+Get Answers From a Criminal Law Attorney

-There are several precise requirements that must be followed to extradite a criminal defendant between states.
-The process can be scary and confusing, but you don't have to go through it alone.
-Contact a criminal defense attorney near you who can help protect your rights and ensure the best possible defenses to extradition and the underlying criminal charges you may be facing.
+The legality of extradition can be confusing, but you can go through it with the help of an experienced lawyer.
+Contact a criminal defense attorney near you who can help protect your rights.
+Your lawyer will ensure the best possible defenses to extradition.